-Alongside the previous setting's assessment of each pupil, we carry out a Baseline assessment in first 4 weeks of Reception Class.
+Alongside the previous setting's assessment of each pupil, we carry out the statutory Baseline assessment in the first 4 weeks of Reception Class as well as our own baseline assessments.
 Assessments are made of children through play, observations and short tasks.
 As part of our daily practice we observe and assess children's development and learning to inform our future plans.
 EYFS staff keep an overview of children's interests, strengths and areas to be developed.
 We record our observations in both learning journals and online using 'Tapestry.'
 These observations are shared with children and parents at regular intervals.
 The observations inform staff of the next steps in the child's development.
 The next steps are updated and reviewed as needed.

-We track pupil progress and attainment at 5 key points throughout the year (in line with descriptors)) as part of our termly Pupil Progress meetings.
+We track pupil progress and attainment at 5 key points throughout the year (in line with descriptors) ) as part of our termly Pupil Progress meetings.
 This also provides an opportunity to identify appropriate support/next steps/enrichment to enable each child to fulfil their potential.
-We are awaiting government guidance on indicators of 'expected progress,' evidence of this will be seen in the online learning journals (Tapestry).
+We use government guidance as indicators of 'expected progress,' evidence of this will be seen in the online learning journals (Tapestry).
 Where attainment on entry is below age related expectation, we aim wherever possible for accelerated progress from the child's Baseline to try to diminish the gap between their learning and development and that expected for their age.